ArtsenDev/friendly-memory/README.md

-# Things I use or are familiar with:
+# Things I use or are familiar/learning:

 ## Languages